Who we are

 In the middle of the Covid-19 storm, Brighton & Hove’s cultural and creative sector came together.
 100+ creative workers participated in 17 conversations over two weeks in September 2020, focusing on how one of the most vital sectors to the city’s economy might recover from the crisis.

 The ABCD Plan for Cultural Recovery was created to help find more sustainable and inclusive ways to grow and protect the sector in the future, led by a group of local cultural leaders and working groups.
+In December 2022, the ABCD Plan transitioned into the Brighton & Hove Culture Alliance, taking forward the same aims and objectives on a wider and permanent basis.

 Read more on our Why We Exist, People and Cultural Framework pages.